ghga-de/milestones-docs/23-thick-billed-raven/technical_specification.md

 ### All Services

 - Update & cleanup dockerfiles to use only slim containers
-- Update dependencys to the current version
+- Update dependencies to the current version
     - ghga-chassis-lib
     - hexkit
     - ghga-event-schemas (Version 0.7.4 changed handling of datetimes)